awoie/vp-token-spec/README.md

 The VP token content is the same as in the SIOP vp_token example.

-# vp_token encoding options
+# vc_token encoding options

-## W3C Verifiable Credential using external JWT proofs
+## W3C Verifiable Credential in JWT format using external JWT proof

 The following is a non-normative example of a W3C VC using the external [JWT proof format](https://www.w3.org/TR/vc-data-model/#json-web-token), i.e., standard W3C VC encoded as a JWT (base64url decoded JWT payload only).